Living With Parents: A Guide To Flying The Nest

 Once you have paid off your mortgage then your home will be yours.
 If you want to fill it with parakeets or paint your walls purple, the choice is yours my friend.
 Rather than giving rent to a landlord, you will be paying toward real bricks and mortar and you have the freedom to sell or move when you wish.
 If you invest time and a money on improving your home while you live there you can also increase its value – it’s a great way to invest while still enjoying your new and improved living space.
 You might even find that sometimes your monthly payments are cheaper when you buy rather than rent.
 Splendid!

 However, you have to consider that getting a mortgage is a big commitment – you need to be sure you can afford it for the next 30 – 35 years.
 Renting could be a better option if you want to skedaddle from the family nest ASAP or if you’re unsure about how to afford the additional fees.
 Also consider it is usually easier to leave a rented house quickly if your monthly repayments become unmanageable or, not to jinx it, if you split up with a partner.
-If you decide renting is the way to go, a loan could help you to cover estate agent fees, deposits and a loo brush until you get on your feet.
+If you decide renting is the way to go, a short term loan could help you to cover estate agent fees, deposits and a loo brush until you get on your feet.

 How do I start applying for credit?

 Once you have decided on the best option for you, make sure you have the following information to hand: